Skills

 - Glean asks clarifying questions about the task, then scaffolds the Skill in canvas.

 - Review the generated Skill, make any edits, and save it.
-The Skill appears under Your Skills in Settings → Skills.
+The Skill appears under the Personal tab in Settings → Skills.

 Using a Skill in chat